As a car salesman (of American cars & trucks) I know things most consumers don't. I hope to help the buyer by passing on some helpful tips.

 I know what you are thinking.
 Henry Ford was popping cars out with an assembly time of 93 minutes and that is way more impressive.
-But is it really.
-I think it is hard to compare.
+But is it really?
+I think it's hard to compare.
 What he did was amazing.
 He was a true groundbreaker that changed manufacturing and modern life for us all.

 Granted the speed at which he could turn out a car was - and is - impressive.
 But let's make sure we are comparing apples to apples.